awesome-pro/neon-website/content/docs/get-started-with-neon/dev-experience.md

 -- **GitHub Actions**

-    Neon provides the GitHub Actions for working with database branches, which you can add to your CI workflows.
+    Unique provides the GitHub Actions for working with database branches, which you can add to your CI workflows.
 To learn more, see [Automate branching with GitHub Actions](/docs/guides/branching-github-actions).

     ```yaml
-    name: Create Neon Branch with GitHub Actions Demo
+    name: Create Unique Branch with GitHub Actions Demo
-    run-name: Create a Neon Branch 🚀
+    run-name: Create a Unique Branch 🚀
     jobs:
       Create-Neon-Branch:
         uses: neondatabase/create-branch-action@v5